Easy Lemon Beet Hummus Recipe

 Can I make this hummus recipe ahead of time?

 Absolutely.
 It stores well for up to 5 days in the fridge.
 Stir before serving to revive texture.
+Add a drizzle of olive oil on the top before serving to make it fancy.

 What if I don’t have a food processor?

-A high-speed blender works, just scrape the sides and blend in stages.
+A high-speed blender works; just scrape the sides and blend in stages.

 Is this a good pre-workout snack?